 Will you be translating into other languages?

 Yes, I've already recruited a bunch of volunteers for a Spanish translation, and I'll make the Spanish PDF available for free as well.
 However, I won’t have time to start the translation project until later in 2015.

 As for other languages, I've heard plenty of interest in German, French, Portuguese, and Japanese versions of the book.
 I won’t be taking on those projects myself, but I’d be more than happy if someone else wanted to.
-Because Good and Cheap is under a Creative Commons license, you can translate the book yourself so long as you also make the translation free and credit me as the original author.
+Because the 1st edition of Good and Cheap is under a Creative Commons license, you can translate the book yourself so long as you also make the translation free and credit me as the original author.